ace-design/jpipe/vs-extension/README.md

 2. Change diagrams within files by click on any other diagram within the text editor.
 3. Opening another file will update the webview accordingly if it is also a *.jd file.
 4. Making changes to any diagrams will regenerate the updated diagram on the right.
-5. For compiler output, go to the output tabe, and look under "jpipe_console".
+5. For compilationChain output, go to the output tabe, and look under "jpipe_console".